antoalfano/Website-furniture/README.md

 # Website-furniture
-This is a webste only for practicing
+This is a website only for practicing